 Directions:

-1. Cut off roots and tough dark green portion of leeks, leaving white portion and about 3 inches of light green.
+1. Cut off roots and tough dark green portion of leeks, leaving the white portion and about 3 inches of light green.
 Slice in half lengthwise and chop into 1-inch sections.

 3. Sprinkle flour over leeks and stir to coat evenly; cook until flour dissolves, about 2 minutes.
 Increase heat to high; whisking constantly, gradually add stock.
-Add bay leaf and potatoes; cover and bring to boil.
+Add bay leaf and potatoes; cover and bring to a boil.

 4. Reduce heat to medium-low and simmer, covered, until potatoes are almost tender, 5 to 7 minutes.